AN1CO/property-listings/README.md

 ##### Header/Nav

-Added a Header/Nav that stays on the page and can be updated with more accurate links as more routes are added
+Added a Header/Nav that stays on the page and can be updated with more accurate links/titles as more routes are added

 ##### Routes

-A new route can be added for a `details` page when a card is selected
+A new route can be added for a `details` page when a card is clicked on and redirected to a page with more info on that property

 ### Tests